Nimsara-Jayarathna/myex-web/README.md

-# MyEx Web
+# Blipzo Web

-React + Vite + Tailwind + TypeScript frontend for the MyEx expense tracker.
-It uses React Query for data fetching, Zustand for auth state, and cookie-based authentication against the MyEx API.
+React + Vite + Tailwind + TypeScript frontend for the Blipzo expense tracker.
+It uses React Query for data fetching, Zustand for auth state, and cookie-based authentication against the Blipzo API.

 ## Features
 - Landing page with login/register modals.